bizztreat/goodkit/README.md

  again use the uri in this format: /gdc/md/projectspid/obj/1663

 ###18-detect-suspicious-version-tags.rb
-This script check metric's version tags in decimal format "1.1"
+This script checks metric's version tags in decimal format "1.1"

-The error is report when the development metric has lower version tag then the start metric.
+The error is reported when the development metric has lower version tag then the start metric.